-The summer holidays are in full swing which means it is prime family time.
+The autumn half term is in full swing which means it is prime family time.
 It’s no secret that the capital boasts an eclectic range of restaurants, but eateries that cater to both adults and children can seem few and far between.
 For those in need of a restaurant the whole family can enjoy together, we’ve rounded up the 10 best child-friendly spots across London.
 From a simple cheese and ham toastie to a mini shellfish platter perfect for pint-sized diners, here’s our pick of the best child-friendly restaurants.

 Canto Corvino, City